msfjarvis/dotfiles/packages/README.md

 - [healthchecks-monitor]: CLI tool to run commands and report its result to https://healthchecks.io
 - [katbin] : A CLI for [katb.in]
 - [linkleaner] : Telegram bot to fix social media link previews
-- [monocraft-nerdfonts] : A monospaced programming font inspired by the Minecraft typeface
 - [patreon-dl] : Download content from creators you're subscribed to on Patreon
 - [pidcat] : Fork of [JakeWharton's pidcat] with Python3 support and some other fixes
 - [piv-agent] : An SSH and GPG agent which you can use with your PIV hardware security device (e.g. a Yubikey).